Zero-1729/rocket/docs/Specification.md

 > Notice that methods are declared like functions but without the `func` keyword.

 The body of a class contains its methods.
 They look like function declarations but without the `func` keyword.
 When the class declaration is executed, it creates a class object and stores it in a variable named after the class.
-Just like functions, classes are first class in Rocket.
-Classes can be assigned to variables:-
+Just like functions, classes are first class in Rocket:-

 ```Rocket
 class Person {